 It reconciles an amount in the company’s accounts with its accounting document (invoice, bank statement, cheque stub, etc.).
-Beyond the simple verification function, accounting reconciliation serves to regularise a potential discrepancy and rectify any errors identified in the financial statements.
+Beyond rectifying any errors, accounting reconciliation also regularizes potential variance in financial statements.

-Accounting reconciliation is time-consuming, requiring a detailed study of each transaction.
-However, today’s accounting software has the functions to carry out this task almost automatically.
+Accounting reconciliation is a time-consuming process, requiring a detailed study of each transaction.
+However, today’s accounting software can carry out this task almost automatically.

-You can use an accounting reconciliation to verify that your company has accurately entered all generated transactions into its accounts.
+Accounting reconciliation is necessary to verify that a company has accurately entered all generated transactions into its accounts.
+This process identifies potential errors and omissions in a company’s balance sheet.
+It may involve:

 – A transaction recorded in the accounts but not shown on the bank statement;